skylect-dev/SCDPlayer/README.md

 A Windows audio player and toolkit designed for game music files (SCD format) with Kingdom Hearts Randomizer integration.
 Also plays WAV, MP3, OGG, and FLAC files.

 ## Bugs
-When updating from a version named SCDPlayer (pre 3.3.1) the updater will not work properly.
+- When updating from a version named SCDPlayer (pre 3.3.1) the updater will not work properly.
-This is resolved in 3.3.1 and up.
+- This is resolved in 3.3.1 and up.
 Please download the full package to update from this version.
-**You may copy you scdplayer_config.json to the new folder and SCDToolkit will migrate it**
+- **You may copy you scdplayer_config.json to the new folder and SCDToolkit will migrate it**

+### SCDToolkit has a Discord now! https://discord.gg/FqePtT2BBM

 ## Features